A white woman with short brown hair is happy that her acne treatment has worked

 How is acne treated?

 There is a large selection of acne treatments available, and which treatment is most suitable for you will depend on the severity of your case, among other factors.
-One of our doctors will be able to recommend treatment most suitable for your case.
+Our doctors will be able to recommend the most suitable option for your case.

 Antibiotic tablets for acne